Access Beats Ownership

 Let’s say Wealthy Willey sees a nice home for sale and it was valued at $500,000 in the recent market run-up.
 Let’s say with the downturn in the economy he can buy it for the rock bottom price of $200,000.
 And now let’s say he is going to rent it out for $1,000 a month.

-That means Wealthy Willey is making $12,000 a year on his investment.
-Or 6 percent.
+You might think Wealthy Willey is making $12,000 a year on his investment.
 And he gets to hold onto the property while it goes back up in value after this major recession is over.

 Sounds pretty good, doesn’t it?
 But Wealthy Willey has expenses.
 There are taxes and insurance so that takes care of a couple of months of income.